Trebacz/Glasshousestore/wp-content/plugins/robo-gallery/readme.txt

 In gallery general settings you can find gallery thumbnails columns options which could depend of the device screen size.
 You can define different gallery columns amount for different resolution.

+= How to enable swipe mode for lightbox? =

+When you open gallery settings in list of the options you can find lightbox settings block.
+There switch on swipe options if you wish to enable this mode in gallery lightbox.

 == Screenshots ==

 1. Gallery Demo 1